mfernest/SEBC/Partner Bootcamp  - Certify.md

 <strong> Can you answer the following questions in five minutes or less? </strong>

-* Recall three ways to report the Hadoop version of a CDH cluster?
+* What are three ways to find the Hadoop version of a CDH cluster?
-* Which terminal command will list all JVM-based processes on a machine?
+* Write a command to list all the JVM-based processes on a machine?
-* Which network port does a Kerberos 5 KDC server use?
+* What is the default network port for a Kerberos 5 KDC server?
-* What is the default port assigned to the NameNode Web UI?
+* What is the default port for the NameNode Web UI?
-* Pick all that apply: HDFS block replication can be set by
+* Pick all that apply: HDFS block replication value can be set by:
     * a) the cluster receiving a file write request
     * b) a client sending a file write request
     * c) the job processing the file
-    * d) all of the above
+    * d) none of the above
-* T/F: The Pig client does not work on Windows, except in local mode.
+* T/F: A Flume agent cannot coexist with a DataNode process.

 ---
 <div style="page-break-after: always;"></div>